soxueren/atsd/integration/scollector/scollector-startup.md

 You can find the official configuration guides here: [http://godoc.org/bosun.org/cmd/scollector](http://godoc.org/bosun.org/cmd/scollector).

-Alternatively, you can use the “scollector Cookbook” to install scollector on your machines: [https://supermarket.chef.io/cookbooks/scollector](https://supermarket.chef.io/cookbooks/scollector).
+Alternatively, you can use the "scollector Cookbook" to install scollector on your machines: [https://supermarket.chef.io/cookbooks/scollector](https://supermarket.chef.io/cookbooks/scollector).

 ###### Create the `scollector.toml` Configuration File: